U.S. consumer groups say some auto insurer lockdown rebates are too small

 State Farm, which said it would return $2 billion to customers, a 25% premium credit on average, and American Family Mutual Insurance Co, which said it is returning $200 million, both received a grade of “A” from the groups.

-The Travelers Companies Inc (TRV.N), which said it was giving U.S. personal auto insurance customers a 15% credit on their April and May premiums, received a “C+.”
+The Travelers Companies Inc, which said it was giving U.S. personal auto insurance customers a 15% credit on their April and May premiums, received a “C+.”
 A spokesman did not immediately respond to a request for comment.
+(Reporting by Suzanne Barlyn; Editing by David Gregorio)